chkhm/qcsv/README.md

 If you need help with QCSV or want to ask a question about QCSV, use the the mailing list.
 Please also check for answers to your problems on the FAQ page of QCSV.
 This is a non-commercial project so please be patient.
 We will do our best to answer questions.
-Support may also be available if you are purchasing a commercial license to use QCSV.

 Contributing to QCSV